websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 1. Click *Upload Backup...* near the top of the screen.

-1. On the Upload Backup page, expand the appropriate production environment, and then click the `+` icons for both the database and document library to upload them.
+1. On the Upload Backup page, expand the appropriate environment, and then click the `+` icons for both the database and document library to upload them.

     ![Click the icons to upload both the database and document library as .gz archives.](./downloading-and-uploading-backups/images/03.png)